dgaydukov/cert-aws/sa/files/sa.md

 Please notice that although 2FA required to login to console, if you are using cli/sdk and you just add access policy without 2FA condition, you can access these resources without 2FA.
 To avoid this, it's better not to assign access policy to user/group, but instead assign them to role, and add `{"Bool": {"aws:MultiFactorAuthPresent": "true"}}` condition to role.
 In this case you have single point of entry - role with 2FA.
+Multiple conditions - if you define multiple conditions, they are evaluated with `AND`.
+If you have several values for single condition, they are evaluated with `OR`.
+`key1: [A, B], key2: C` - this condition evaluates to true only if key1 either A or B, and key2 is C. This works fine if your key is single value.
+But what if your key is array and you want to add condition:
+* ForAllValues - if every value match condition, `ForAllValues:StringEquals: {key: [A, B, C]}` - evaluates to true if every value of key match a list of `[A, B, C]`.
+So if key is `[A, B]` then condition is true.
+* ForAnyValue - if at least one value match condition, `ForAnyValue:StringEquals: {key: [A, B, C]}` - true if any value from key match a list.
+So if key is `[A, X]` - since A is match, condtition is true.
 Don't confuse:
 * long-term credentials - your aws accessId/accessKey that you generate for iam user.
 They always stay the same
 * short-term credentials - aws accessId/accessKey/sessionToken - that generated by api `get-session-token/sts-assume-role` and valid for certain duration like 1 hour